portugueslab/Prat_et_al/README.md

     ```bash
     > pip install -e .
     ```

+When running the notebooks, remember to change the location to the location where you have downloaded the data!

 ## Description of the repo
 The final code to replicate all plots from the manuscript can be found in the `figures_notebooks` folder.